tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_urdf_doc.rst

    <origin xyz="0 0 0" rpy="0 0 0" wxyz="1 0 0 0"/>;

 This allows the ability to use a quaternion instead of roll, pitch and yaw values.
-It is acceptable to have both to allow backwards compatability with other parsers, but the quaternion will take preference over rpy.
+It is acceptable to have both to allow backwards compatibility with other parsers, but the quaternion will take preference over rpy.

 .. list-table::
    :widths: 25 25 50